-Compliance with ethical standards and principles is also a high priority within the Company's culture.
+Compliance with ethical standards and principles is also a high priority with the Company's culture.
 The declarations made in 2011 by management and all of the Company's employees regarding compliance with ethical standards in business transactions still apply.
-These group-wide standards and principles are automatically passed on when hiring new employees and founding new entities.
 The General Works Agreement Governing Rules of Conduct for Business Dealings with Third Parties ("Anti-Corruption Policy") also describes the principles of constructive collaboration with customers, suppliers and other business partners.
 The declaration is reiterated by management and new hires each year.